RockSolidKnowledge/blog-gulp-multiple-bundles/README.md

 # About
-An example repo to support [this article], that provides a quick and simple working example.
+An example repo to support [this article], that provides a quick working example.

 # Usage